 When we first arrived in the Bay of Islands, after motoring up from Whangarei, we arrived at Motuarohia Island, which parallels with a particularly famous explorer…Captain Cook.
 Cook’s first landing in the Bay of Islands was on Motuarohia.

-Some of the island is DOC, some of it is private.
+Some of the island belongs to the Department of Conservation, some of it is private.
 It’s a small island, but the bay is large and beautiful.
-We arrived on a Friday, and were surprised at the number of tour boats coming in for a stop.
+We arrived on a Friday and were surprised at the number of tour boats coming in for a stop.
 Sometimes we were swarmed with kayakers, and other times the beach was littered with beachcombers.

-As the night got darker, I decided the sky was clear enough that I needed to go to shore to try some more night photography.
+As the night got darker, the sky was clear enough that I went to shore to try some more night photography.
 All four of us packed up and went to shore in Little Dipper.
-Our guests ohhed and ahhed over the bioluminesence in the water, and the Milky Way was shining brightly to the naked eye.
+Our guests ohhed and ahhed over the bioluminescence in the water, and the Milky Way was shining brightly to the naked eye.

 Our next stop with Liz & Breena was the far Urupukapuka Bay on Urupukapuka Island.
 We stayed two nights here, and the big draw was the complex system of hiking trails around the island.
 We did the two main loops, which included the highest peak in the Bay of Islands.
 The hike took us about two hours.
 The bay was big and empty, as most people choose to go to the western side of the island instead of the east.